Clayberg Nursing Home Ratings & Violations

 “Employees are required to immediately report any occurrences of potential and/or actual abuse or mistreatment they observe, hear about, or suspect to the Administrator [who] shall ensure the media initiation of an investigation.”

-If you suspect your loved one has been injured or harmed while residing at Clayberg Nursing Home, contact Rosenfeld Injury Lawyers.
+If you suspect your loved one has been injured or harmed while residing at Clayberg Nursing Home, contact Rosenfeld Injury Lawyers LLC.
 Our Cuba seasoned attorneys provide legal representation to nursing home residents who have been mistreated, neglected or abused.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers and residents who harm nursing home patients.